 - spend some time on training and getting to know the school

 - occasionally sit on appointment panels, or panels that handle staff or pupil discipline issues or complaints against the school

 Supported by free training

-You'll get full training and you'll always act as part of a team.
+By committing a small amount of time each month, you'll have the satisfaction of becoming part of a team involved in running the school.
+You'll get full, free training and you'll always act as part of a team.
 You don't need particular experience or qualifications and anyone over 18 can apply.

 How to apply

 After reading the guide, you're interested in applying to become a governor, contact the school first.
 They will let you know of any current vacancies and tell you how to apply.